-After you apply for registration with CPSA, you need to contact an Authorized Radiation Protection Agency (ARPA) to arrange onsite testing for each piece of laser equipment.
+After you apply for registration with CPSA, you need to contact an Authorized Radiation Health Inspection Agency to arrange onsite testing for each piece of laser equipment.

 If they find your equipment is safe to use, they’ll send CPSA a compliance verification report for each piece of equipment.
 We need these reports to complete your registration.

-Once we review your form and the ARPA report(s), we’ll determine if we can register your equipment.
+Once we review your form and the Authorized Radiation Health Inspection Agency report(s), we’ll determine if we can register your equipment.
 If we send you a registration certificate, you can start using your equipment.
 Make sure you keep a copy of the original certificate on-site at the facility in which your equipment is registered.

 Re-certify existing equipment

-Within the year before your CPSA certificate expires for your laser equipment, you need to have your equipment re-inspected by an ARPA.
+Within the year before your CPSA certificate expires for your laser equipment, you need to have your equipment re-inspected by an Authorized Radiation Health Inspection Agency.

-When the ARPA sends us an updated report, we’ll issue you a new certificate.
+When the Authorized Radiation Health Inspection Agency sends us an updated report, we’ll issue you a new certificate.